nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

 ## Hex Display

-To avoid going blind from reading random LEDs on the board and translating them to their binary value to decimal value.
+To avoid going insane from reading random LEDs on the board and translating them to their binary value to decimal value.
 Seven segment hex displays were added to the computer to be able to get some form of different visual feedback.
 Cleverly, EEPROMs were used as a decoder to be able to take in an address and output the appropriate binary value to light up the hex displays.
 The decoder tables looked like the following: